Graylog2/documentation/pages/collector.rst

   (default: none)
 ``path-glob-pattern``
-  The globbing patttern.
+  The globbing pattern.
 See below for an explanation on globbing.

   (default: none)
 ``content-splitter``